-Information on abundance and distribution of rare species is scarce but the network of marine protected areas does not protect all species known to be threatened and/or declining.
+Information on abundance and distribution of rare species is scarce but according to the best available knowledge the network of Baltic Sea Protected Areas does not protect all species known to be threatened and/or declining; new areas must be established to ensure adequate protection.

-Estimates of fish catch are uncertain and predominantly based on logbooks and landing declarations, hampering sound management.
+Estimates of fish catch are uncertain and predominantly based on logbooks and landing declarations.
 Estimates of bycatches and entangled and drowned animals in fishing gears are incomplete.

-A proper dialogue between the environmental and fisheries sectors is lacking.
+Further, a proper dialogue between the environmental and fisheries sectors is lacking.